radditude/coveralls-multi/README.md

 # CoverallsMulti

 CoverallsMulti is a Coveralls client with support for multi-language repos.
-Specify the paths to your coverage output files in `.coveralls.yml`, and CoverallsMulti will handle formatting them, merging them into one big superfile, and posting the result to Coveralls.io.
+Once you've set up coverage tools for all the languages in your repo, specify the paths to your coverage output files in `.coveralls.yml` and let CoverallsMulti handle formatting them, merging them into one big superfile, and posting the result to Coveralls.io.

 ### Currently supported: